labex-labs/open-source-labs/python/python-mastery/lab-ex7-6-metaclasses-in-action/en/step4.md

 Take a moment to appreciate what we've accomplished:

-1. We've created a mechanism to automatically collect all validator types
+1. We've created a mechanism to automatically collect all validator types.
+This means we don't have to manually keep track of all the validators, which saves us time and reduces the chance of errors.
-2. We've implemented a metaclass that injects these types into the namespace of `Structure` subclasses
+2. We've implemented a metaclass that injects these types into the namespace of `Structure` subclasses.
+This allows the subclasses to use these validators without having to explicitly import them.
-3. We've eliminated the need for explicit imports of validator types
+3. We've eliminated the need for explicit imports of validator types.
+This makes our code cleaner and easier to read.
-4. All of this happens behind the scenes, making the code for defining new structures clean and simple
+4. All of this happens behind the scenes, making the code for defining new structures clean and simple.

 The final `stock.py` file is remarkably clean compared to what it would have been without our metaclass: